hpe-container-platform-community/kubedirector-lab/packer/README.md

-# vagrant-box-centos7-minikube
+# vagrant-box-kubedirector-lab
 ## Description
-This project contains everything needed to build the centos7-minikube vagrant box.
+This project contains everything needed to build the kubedirector-lab vagrant box.
 The box is build using Vagrant's packer tool.
 Currently only a box for the Virtualbox provider is built.

 The box resulting is based on the centos/7 box.
-I try to keep the builds up to date with the latest version of this box.
 Several tools are included in the box:
 * ansible
 * minikube
 * docker
 * kubectl
+* theia
+* golang
+* operator SDK

-Built boxes can be found on [Vagrant Cloud](https://app.vagrantup.com/mrvantage/boxes/centos7-minikube)
+Built boxes can be found on [Vagrant Cloud](https://app.vagrantup.com/chris-snow/boxes/kubedirector-lab)

 ## Prerequisites
 To be able to build the box yourself, you'll need at least following tools installed: